Cult of personality: Cambodia

-The Cambodian leader Pol Pot ("Saloth Sar") became "Brother Number One" as the secretive public figure and the regime did not cultivate a cult of personality around him.
+The Cambodian leader Pol Pot ("Saloth Sar") became "Brother Number One" as the secretive public figure, and the regime did not cultivate a cult of personality around him.
 Instead, he and the Khmer Rouge used the faceless, abstract concept of Angkar (អង្គការ angkaa), a Khmer word for "Organization" to represent the revolutionary party in Cambodia.
-Following the Fall of Phnom Penh and the end of the Cambodian Civil War on 17 April 1975, Angkar was presented as the supreme, all-knowing authority to whom all loyalty was owed as it sees everything, was used to assert the organization's total control over Democratic Kampuchea as its constitution on 5 January 1976.
-Because of the highest authority, Angkar was part of the regime's extreme secrecy of Maoist ideology.
+Following the Fall of Phnom Penh and the end of the Cambodian Civil War on 17 April 1975, Angkar was presented as the supreme, all-knowing authority to whom all loyalty was owed, as it sees everything, and was used to assert the organization's total control over Democratic Kampuchea as its constitution on 5 January 1976.
+As the highest authority, Angkar was part of the regime's clandestine Maoist ideology.

 The Cambodian People's Party (CPP) won all 125 seats in the 2018 general election, effectively turning the country into a single-party state as part of the political landscape has undergone a dynastic transition of Hun Sen (who has been in power as Prime Minister from 1985 until 2023) and his son Hun Manet.
-Sen remained president of the ruling Cambodian People's Party (CPP), which political analysts say gives him ultimate control over the country, while his son Hun Manet became the next Prime Minister since August 2023, but the CPP itself was an entity, not a personality cult.
+Sen remained president of the ruling CPP, which political analysts say gives him ultimate control over the country, while his son Hun Manet became the next Prime Minister since August 2023, but the CPP itself was an entity, not a personality cult.